-This site will help you understand the Panic Trick and show you how to recover from Panic Disorder.
-And, if you're like most people with Panic Disorder, you can recover.
+This site will help you understand Panic Disorder and show you how to recover.
+And, if you're like most people with panic disorder, you can recover.
 Panic is a very treatable problem.

 Panic attacks (or anxiety attacks - the terms are interchangeable) are intense episodes of fear which are so powerful that they trick you into fearing that you are dying, going crazy, about to faint, or losing control of yourself in some vital way.
 The symptoms of a panic attack feel so powerful and threatening that they convince you that you're in terrible danger.

 Panic attacks aren't dangerous, but are especially effective in persuading you that yours are.
 This is what panic does, convince you that you are at risk.
 Even people who have had many panic attacks will fall for the idea that "this one won't be like the others..."

 So I can tell you that panic attacks aren't dangerous, but I recognize that this is "easy for me to say".
 If you're having anxiety attacks, especially if they're a relatively new occurrence for you, you might not be able to believe this right now.
 That's entirely understandable when you feel that your life is threatened!
 You don't need to take anything here on faith.
 Instead, check it all out.
 Test everything I say against your own experience, as you work your way through this site.

 A first panic attack is usually unexpected, and comes "out of the blue."
 It may scare you so much that you start taking steps to protect yourself from future attacks.
 Maybe you start avoiding places that remind you of your first attack.
 Maybe you only go out after making sure you have your cell phone, a bottle of water, and other objects you hope will keep you safe.
 Maybe you try hard to "stop thinking about it."
 You work hard to keep the panic at bay.